 And that’s what the Days of Awe are all about.

 Rabbi Sacks explains it all here:

-I wish you a coming year as sweet as the honey on your table, a year of hope and good health and good tidings.
+I wish you a coming year as sweet as honey on your table, a year of hope, good health, and good tidings.